Mixing Time Bounds for the Gibbs Sampler under Isoperimetry: Introduction

-To prove the conductance bounds, we establish novel intermediate results that may also be of independent interest. \begin{itemize} \item We prove new three-set isoperimetric inequalities for distributions satisfying a $L^q$-Poincar\'e (or log-Sobolev) inequality, without assuming log-concavity (Propositions \ref{3siPI} and \ref{3siLSI}).
+To prove the conductance bounds, we establish novel intermediate results that may also be of independent interest. \begin{itemize} \item We prove new three-set isoperimetric inequalities for distributions satisfying an $L^q$-Poincar\'e or $L^q$-log-Sobolev inequality, without assuming log-concavity (Propositions \ref{3siPI} and \ref{3siLSI}).
 This is achieved by applying these functional inequalities to a carefully chosen test function. \item Assuming that the one-dimensional conditional distributions under $\pi$ are H\"older continuous in total variation distance, we derive close coupling conditions for the kernels $P_\mathrm{SS}$ and $P^{N_d}_\mathrm{RS}$, where $N_d \sim d \cdot \log d$ (Propositions \ref{ssgibbsccc} and \ref{rsgibbsccc}).
 These conditions are established through sequential coupling arguments.
 Here, $P^{N_d}_\mathrm{RS}$ denotes the random-scan Gibbs kernel iterated $N_d$ times, yielding a kernel that is supported on the entire space $\R^d$. \item We show that if $\pi$ is log-Lipschitz continuous or log-smooth, then the one-dimensional conditional distributions under $\pi$ are H\"older continuous in total variation distance (Lemmas \ref{tvconditionalsloglip} and \ref{tvconditionalslogsmooth}).
-The proof relies on the fact that log-Lipschitz continuity and log-smoothness are inherited by the marginal distributions of $\pi$, as shown in Lemma \ref{marginalsloglipsmooth}.

-\end{itemize} After establishing the three-set isoperimetric inequalities and close coupling conditions, bounds on the conductance follow from Proposition \ref{conductanceTHM} below, which is a slight modification of \citet[Lemma 15]{andrieu2024explicit}.
+In the log-smooth case, this is shown under the additional assumption that the one-dimensional conditional distributions of $\pi$ satisfy a uniform $L^2$-Poincar\'e inequality.
+The proof relies on the fact that log-Lipschitz continuity and log-smoothness (under the above assumption) are inherited by the marginal distributions of $\pi$, as shown in Lemma \ref{marginalsloglipsmooth}. \end{itemize} After establishing the three-set isoperimetric inequalities and close coupling conditions, bounds on the conductance follow from Proposition \ref{conductanceTHM} below, which is a slight modification of \citet[Lemma 15]{andrieu2024explicit}.